PX4/PX4-Autopilot/nuttx/configs/olimex-strp711/README.txt

      because the dependencies are generated using Windows pathes which do not work with the Cygwin make.

-     Support has been added for making dependencies with the CodeSourcery toolchain.
-     That support can be enabled by modifying your Make.defs file as follows:

        MKDEP                = $(TOPDIR)/tools/mknulldeps.sh

   NOTE 1: The CodeSourcery toolchain (2009q1) may not work with default optimization